-Dr. Mason is currently on detail from the Army Communications-Electronics Research, Development and Engineering Center’s (CERDEC) Night Vision and Electronic Sensors Directorate at Fort Belvoir, VA where she had most recently been the director of the Science and Technology Division.
+Dr. Mason is currently on detail from the Army Communications-Electronics Research, Development, and Engineering Center’s (CERDEC) Night Vision and Electronic Sensors Directorate at Fort Belvoir, Virginia where she had most recently been the director of the Science and Technology Division.
 In this role, she led a team of scientists and engineers in the pursuit of new and improved focal plane array materials and devices; advanced read-out circuits; and enhanced optical materials and designs, lasers, and image processing.
 Her division delivered the most advanced sensing technology for current and emerging U.S. Army requirements that form the underpinnings of the Army’s most advanced infrared sensors and explosive hazard detection technologies.

 Dr. Mason holds a Doctor of Philosophy degree in physics from the University of Oklahoma and a Bachelor of Science degree in physics from Georgetown University.

 You are now leaving the DARPA.mil website that is under the control and

 management of DARPA.
 The appearance of hyperlinks does not constitute

 endorsement by DARPA of non-U.S. Government sites or the information,

 products, or services contained therein.
 Although DARPA may or may not

 use these sites as additional distribution channels for Department of

 Defense information, it does not exercise editorial control over all of

 the information that you may find at these locations.
 Such links are